openreview/openreview-py/docs/source/workshop.rst

 Demo Workshop
 ---------------

-This is a demo script.
-This script captures creation of a new conference on OpenReview system.
+Here we explain some of the steps for creation of a new conference on OpenReview system.

 Some of the tasks described below (such as creation of a conference sub-group, creation of a submission, etc) can only be done using an administrator profile.